lynnet3/GroupLearn/README.md

 # Group Learn
 Welcome to Group Learn a site designed for students to work together to find help in Math, Art, English, and Science.
+Students can give the area that they are looking to find others to study with on then the specific category they are looking to study.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).